 Each HID Xenon bulb requires a 12 Volt to 23.000 Volt converter, usually called a "ballast".
 On the CBF 1000A the two ballast units can fortunately be mounted right next to their respective headlights, so electrical installation is a straight fit into the original harness.
 You do'nt need to cut or solder any wires.

-Bulb Replacement (added 20110725): 3 years and more than 30.000 km after I made the installation of the xenon system and wrote the first version of this article, the low beam failed and I had to replace the bulb: Removed windscreen, mirrors, upper left and right cowls and the two small black inner panels, meter panel.
+Bulb Replacement (update 20110725): 3 years and more than 30.000 km after I made the installation of the xenon system and wrote the first version of this article, the low beam failed and I had to replace the bulb: Removed windscreen, mirrors, upper left and right cowls and the two small black inner panels, meter panel.
 Pulled front center cowl including the headlight unit 20 cm forward and hung it in that position with a string from the ceiling.
 Replaced the low beam bulb and tested that the low beam workes ok with this new bulb.
 Then assembled everything again.

 Remove the windshield as described here and remove the mirrors and cowlings as described here Following these descriptions you will end up with the front center cowl including the headlights unit on your workbench.
 By the way - It has been reported from many that adjustment of the headlights is quite difficult uless you remove the cowlings, especially the first time because the adjustment knobs (32) are initially quite difficult to turn.
 Hence this may be a good time to make sure that the knobs can in fact be turned.